Skip to main content

 Yes, you can eat a cheesesteak.
 If you are metabolically healthy, an occasional cheesesteak is fine.
 Quality matters.
 A cheesesteak from a high-end butcher is metabolically better than a fast-food version.
 Take a 15-minute walk after.

-If you are mid-marathon training, a Michelin meal can actually fit in well as a higher-carb refuel.
-Schedule it the night before a long run, not the night before a hard interval session.
+If you are mid-marathon training, a Michelin meal can fit in well as a higher-carb refuel.
+Schedule it for the night before a long run rather than a hard interval session.
 Drink water, skip the second cocktail, and aim for an early seating.

 If you are pregnant, you can still enjoy most of these restaurants.
 Skip the alcohol pairing, raw fish, undercooked eggs, and unpasteurized cheeses.
 Cooked seafood, charcuterie warmed to steaming, and vegetable courses are usually safe.

-Some desserts are absolutely worth it.
-The three-bite rule helps.
+Some desserts are worth it, and the three-bite rule helps.
 The first three bites give you 90% of the pleasure with about 30% of the sugar load.
 Share with your table to get the experience without the full hit.

 Most Michelin restaurants will accommodate gluten sensitivity if you call ahead.
 Mention it when you book and again when you arrive.
 The kitchen will usually swap bread courses and adjust sauces.
 Avoid relying on day-of disclosures only.

 Yes, you can wear a continuous glucose monitor (CGM) to dinner, and it is a great learning tool.
-You will see exactly which courses spike you.
+You will see which courses raise your blood sugar.
 Many of our patients use a CGM for two weeks specifically to map their reactions to favorite restaurants.

 Philly winters push people toward heavier comfort food.
 That is fine in moderation.
 Just balance it with extra walking when you can, vitamin D supplementation if your level is low, and an earlier bedtime to support recovery from richer meals.